jdillenberger/wp-mintfit/README.md

 # wp-mintfit

 wp-mintfit is a WordPress Plugin for Websites that have an `OAuth` integration with MINTFIT.
-The Plugin periodically requests the MINTFIT API and stores the gathered data in the local database.
+The Plugin periodically requests the MINTFIT API and stores the data to the local database.
 Furthermore it exposes its own REST-API, to query that data.

 This way you don't have to expose your clientId/clientSecret in your JavaScript frontend, nor do you have to synchronously query the MINTFIT API on the server side for every request, which would be very slow.